abid-mujtaba/haskell-cas/comments.md

 * This is completely analogous to the rules for multiplying a symbol with a general product.
 * Note how we pass in the String inside the ``Symbol`` and the associated power from the exponent to the ``mult_exp`` function defined using ``where`` syntax.

-**R.21**

-* This rule really shows the power of Haskell, in particular recursion.
-* When multiplying two ``Prod``s together simply treat the first one as a list of expressions and multiply them successively to the second ``Prod`` building up the solution recursively.
-* This lets all of the above-defined rules do all the heavy-lifting and ensures that all of the necessary rules are met.
-* The actual function that does the work is ``mul_prod`` which uses classic recursion.
-* The first pattern matches the edge-case of the list of expressions being empty.
-In this case we simply return the second ``Prod`` as is.
-* The second pattern extracts the first element from the list ``ps``, multiplies it with the second product ``p`` to get a new ``Prod`` and then recursively calls itself on the remaining part of the first list ``es`` and the new ``Prod`` just created.
+w ``Prod`` just created.
 The recursion will ensure that the result is built up by multiplying one element at a time till they are all exhausted.

 **R.22**